One issue that’s unanimous by numerous doctors and researchers is the importance of disclosing cannabis consumption patterns with a physician.

 This is explained further by Dr. Greg Carter from Washington State University via this statement:

 I think for any other drug that is potentially sedating or has some of the same effects as cannabis, it can enhance those effects.
 That’s not necessarily a drug-drug interaction in the way physicians think of it, but it can enhance the central nervous system depressing effect of other medications.

 In addition, when cannabis is combined with anti-anxiety medications including Klonopin and Xanax, an interaction between two psychoactive compounds occur in the brain.
 This interaction can lead to negative effects while also making it difficult to differentiate which drug causes which side effect.
 Generally, if a prescribed or non-prescribed medication has sedative effects and if it’s combined with cannabis, the sedative effects may feel more intense.

-Furthermore, if over-the-counter medicines are taken like Benadryl or Mucinex, negative effects might occur as well.
+Furthermore, if over-the-counter medicines, like Benadryl or Mucinex, are taken, negative effects might occur.
 Next time you feel a cold coming on, consider thinking twice before combining over-the-counter meds with cannabis.
 Rather than exposing yourself to the possibility of experiencing more uncomfortable symptoms aka adverse side effects, try refraining from using cannabis while taking OTC medications.
 Since little research exists on the interaction between cannabis and OTC medications, why risk consuming these drugs together?

 Cannabis’s Synergistic Effects

 Moreover, although there can be negative drug interactions between cannabis and various prescribed and non-prescribed medications, in some cases, cannabis works synergistically.
 How so, exactly?
 This can be in the form of cannabis either improving or negatively impacting a medication’s effects.